 “This is an area that I’ve put a significant effort into trying to resolve.
 We have made some progress.
 I’m sorry to hear about the conditions that she describes, and I’ll ask the Minister for Public Health to take this forward immediately afterwards.”

-A spokesperson for the Department of Health and Social Care said:
+The CANNAVIST reached out to the Department of Health and Social Care.

 “We sympathise with those patients dealing so courageously with challenging conditions.